 The College assigns an email account to all students in credit hour courses upon admission.
-Instructions on using the account are available at each Campus Service Center, through the Campus Counselor or through the office of Admissions.
+Instructions on using the account are available at each Campus Student Succes Center or through the ACTion Center.
 The College also assigns adjunct faculty, full time faculty and staff an email account.
 Students, faculty and staff must use their Northern assigned accounts for all official College transactions.
 The College will also provide its annual FERPA notice, campus crime statistics notification and other College information through this email account.
 Technical support for email accounts is provided by the College's Office of Information Technology.